lindsayfowers/overtime_app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- X Bootstrap -> formatting
-- X Icons from glyphicon
-- X Update the styles for forms

 ## To Do's:
-- Integrate validation for phone attr in User:
-  # No spaces or dashes
-  # all characters have to be a number
-  # exactly 10 characters